Arizona voters will decide whether local police can make border-crossing arrests

 PHOENIX (AP) — The Republican-controlled Arizona Legislature gave final approval Tuesday to a proposal asking voters to make it a state crime for noncitizens to enter the state through Mexico at any location other than a port of entry, sending the measure to the Nov.
 5 ballot.

+The vote came as President Joe Biden unveiled plans Tuesday to restrict the number of migrants seeking asylum at the U.S.-Mexico border, saying "This action will help to gain control of our border, restore order to the process."

-The proposal, approved on a 31-29 vote by the Arizona House, would draw the state directly into immigration enforcement by letting state and local police arrest people crossing the border without authorization and giving state judges the power to order people convicted of the offense to return to their countries of origin.
+Arizona's proposal, approved on a 31-29 vote by the state House, would allow state and local police to arrest people crossing the border without authorization.
+It would also give state judges the power to order people convicted of the offense to return to their countries of origin.

 The proposal bypasses Democratic Gov. Katie Hobbs, who had vetoed a similar measure in early March and has denounced the effort to bring the issue to voters.